Aaron Belz: Career

 In 2003 Belz founded Observable Readings, a poetry series and imprint in St. Louis.
 Belz published his first book of poetry, The Bird Hoverer, in 2007.
 He then began teaching English and Creative Writing at Fontbonne University, and later at Saint Louis University, Southern Illinois University Edwardsville, and Providence Christian College.
 He published a second book, Lovely, Raspberry: Poems, in 2010.
-In 2013, he was in the news after many media outlets picked up a story about a Craigslist ad he placed to sell custom poems.
+In 2013, he received media attention for a Craigslist ad he placed to sell custom poems.

-Belz's poetry often contains elements of humor; in 2013 he performed readings at The Comedy Club and a writers' conference.

-In 2013, Belz opened up Hillsborough Bicycle, a bicycle repair shop, with his son Eli in Hillsborough, North Carolina.

-In 2014 Belz was teaching English at Durham Technical Community College in Durham, North Carolina.
-That year he published his third book, Glitter Bomb: Poems.
+In 2013, Belz performed readings at Comedy Meltdown.
+That same year he opened up Hillsborough Bicycle, a bicycle repair shop, with his son Eli in Hillsborough, North Carolina.
+In 2014 Belz was teaching English at Durham Technical Community College in Durham, North Carolina and published his third book, Glitter Bomb: Poems.
 Belz's poetry has appeared in Fence, Exquisite Corpse, The Atlantic and The Washington Post, and his essays and reviews have appeared in The Wall Street Journal, the San Francisco Chronicle and the St. Louis Post-Dispatch.